Zara Aramyan

-Zara Aramyan (Զառա Ֆելիքսի Արամյան, born 1 July 1970), Armenian TV host, radio host, and actress, Honored Figure of Culture of Armenia (2014), Member of the Council of the Union of Journalists of Armenia.
+Zara Feliksi Aramyan (Զառա Ֆելիքսի Արամյան; 1 July 1970 – 17 January 2026) was an Armenian television and radio host and actress, who was an Honored Figure of Culture of Armenia (2014), and Member of the Council of the Union of Journalists of Armenia.

 Education

-Aramyan graduated from Yerevan secondary school number 30.
-From 1981 to 1985, she attended young journalists' school after Julius Fučík․ From 1988 to 1995, Aramyan studied at Russian Language and Literature Faculty of Yerevan State University, qualifying as a teacher of the Russian language and a journalist.
+Aramyan graduated from Yerevan Secondary School Number 30.
+From 1981 to 1985, she attended the Young Journalists' School of Julius Fučík․ From 1988 to 1995, Aramyan studied at the Russian Language and Literature Faculty of Yerevan State University, qualifying as a teacher of the Russian language and a journalist.
 In parallel with her studies, she was the editor of the student newspaper "The State University".
 Her works were published in the periodicals "Comsomolets", "Epoch" and "The Mirror" in 1989.
 From 1991 to 1993, she was a member of the editorial board of a number of scientific books by Academician of the Republic of Armenia Levon Mkrtchyan.
 In 1991, seven essays by the young Zara Aramyan dedicated to Armenia were published in the collection "Young Authors of Armenia" by Honored Figure of Culture of the Armenian SSR Shahen Tatikyan.

 Career

-Radio and TV
+Radio and television

 From 1993 to 1996, Zara Aramyan worked at the "Voice of Armenia" editorial office of the Armenian National Radio, the country's foreign broadcast division, as the head of the newly established Russian-language department, where she hosted and edited numerous social, political, and cultural programs for the Armenian Diaspora.

 From 1996 to 2002, she worked at the "Voice of Armenia" editorial office as deputy editor-in-chief.

 From 1993 to 2002, while working at the National Radio of Armenia, she authored the radio program "At the Guest of Zara", which was transferred to television in 1996 and later named "Tasty chat".

 From 2003 to 2018, she worked at the Second Armenian TV Channel.

-Since 2015, she has been a member of the organizing committee and commission of the "Renaissance" international cultural competition-festival.
-Since 2017, Zara Aramyan has been a member of the board of the Union of Journalists of Armenia.
+From 2015, she was a member of the organizing committee and commission of the "Renaissance" international cultural competition-festival.
+From 2017, Aramyan was a member of the board of the Union of Journalists of Armenia.

-Since 2018, she has been the Armenian representative and committee member of the "SanRemo" International Children's Song Festival.
-Since 1995, she has starred in more than 300 television projects.
+From 2018, she was the Armenian representative and committee member of the "SanRemo" International Children's Song Festival.
+From 1995, she starred in more than 300 television projects.

 Acting career

-Zara Aramyan has starred in numerous films.
+Aramyan starred in numerous films, including: